TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 What did we do?

-- Mixing both memory and fil based buffers :-
+- **Mixing both memory and file based buffers :-** :bu

   Memory based buffers are suitable for faster data access.
 It's almost instantaneous.
 Which is brilliant for faster data ingestion and subsequent processing.

-== This ends up reducing ovreall latency in the data ingestion and processing cycle.
+== This ends up reducing ovreall latency in the data ingestion and processing cycle. 💡

 We couldn't ignore the data persistence capability as well.
 File based buffers store data on the disk, ---> Data can persist irrespective of system crashes, or when restarted.
 Also during spikes, or periods when there're high log volume, or when the downstream service is temporairly unreachable, File-based buffers are used to sustain such backpressure scenarios.
 It provides us with larger capacity when compared to memory buffers.

-> 👍We've achieved speed in data ingestion process while ensuring logs are efficiently handled in case of outages in the system
+> 👍We've achieved speed in data ingestion process while still ensuring that we've handled logs reliably in case of any sys outages ☑

-- Having some limits on the total buffer size, and the max chunk size
+- Having some **limits on the total buffer size, and the max chunk size** ⤵️

-One, there's an upper bound of 512 MB, of the total memory size of the buffer, prevents fluentd from consuming excessive memory resources
+One ➡️ there's an upper bound of 512 MB, of the total memory size of the buffer, prevents fluentd from consuming excessive memory resources

-Two, we've also set a limit on the total chunk size, 16 MB for memory, and 2M for file based buffers
+Two ➡️ we've also set a limit on the total chunk size, 16 MB for memory, and 2M for file based buffers.
+Smaller chunks makes them more manageable and can reduce latency, But we need to cognizant of the overhead that may come along.
+16 MB is a good figure though

-### __
+- A **flush interval of 5 seconds** -->  not too short, not too frequent, helps reduce latency in forwarding/flushing the logs

+- Our configuration also employs an **exponential retry strategy**, this means that if the logs cannot be directed downstream, for any problem whatsoever, FluentD would retry at increased intervals ☑️

+- Additionally, we've configured **overflow_action of block**, meaning if the buffer reaches its capacity, Fluentd will block new data from being buffered until space becomes available.

 > ➡️ This ensures that in event of buffer overflows, the action would be to block further buffering and prevent unbounded memory usage.